Here at South Tyneside Children and Young Peoples Mental Health Service, we sometimes get asked a range of questions.

 Our children's, young people's and adult services are free-to-access NHS services.
 We don’t charge for consultations, therapy, or workshops.
 All our services are free.

 We accept self-referrals and referrals from professionals.
 You or your parent/carer can self-refer by making an appointment with a member of our duty team, or you can ask for a referral form to be emailed or posted out to you.
 You just need to call us on (0191) 283 2937 to ask for which you would prefer.
-Professionals can make a referral on your behalf also.
+Please see our 'How to Make a Referral' page for more details.

-If you can't come to your appointment, let us know as soon as you can.
-We would prefer if you could let us know at least two days before if possible.
+If you can't come to your appointment, let us know as soon as you can by calling us on 0191 283 2937.
 We are a very busy service and so we have a cancellation policy to make sure all of our appointments are filled.

 If an appointment is not attended for any reason, you will be sent a letter asking you to rearrange within 7 days.
 If we do not hear from you, we will assume you no longer need our service and you will be discharged.
-If during your treatment there are multiple missed or cancelled appointments, your therapist may discharge you.
-They will make attempts to discuss this with you.
+If during your treatment there are multiple missed or cancelled appointments, your therapist may discharge you, and they will make attempts to discuss this with you.

 You can bring a family member/carer with you to your appointment.
 Once at the appointment, if you prefer, you can be seen alone for all or part of the session.
 Feel free to speak to your therapist regarding your preferences.